BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 7: Analyze the proteins in the genes of the wgMLST

-To check which protein encodes each *loci* found in the wg/cgMLST.
-The list of proteins corresponding to all 13588 *loci* identified in the wg / cgMLST targets is found in the **new_protids.tsv** file.
+To check which protein encodes each *loci* found in the wg/cgMLST a list of proteins corresponding to all 13588 *loci* identified in the wg / cgMLST targets is found in the **new_protids.tsv** file.
 The list of proteins encoded by the 2653 cgMLST target genes can be found as: **Target_genes_cgMLST.xlsx**

 ## Command: